A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA: Search Structure

-The parameters $\Omega$, $\Phi_P$ and $\Phi_G$ control the gross behaviour of the swarm. $\Omega$ controls the inertial component of a particles velocity, as can be seen from Eq.~\ref{eqn:PSO_velocity_rule}.
-The coefficients $\Phi_P$ ($\Phi_G$) multiply vectors that point from a particles current position to the best position that particle (the swarm) has previously visited. ($\Psi_{p,i}^\mu$ denotes the best position the particle $p$ has visited up to iteration $i$, whereas $\Xi_i^\mu$ is best position visited by the swarm up to iteration $i$.)
+The parameters $\Omega$, $\Phi_P$ and $\Phi_G$ control the gross behaviour of the swarm. $\Omega$ controls the inertial component of a particles velocity.
+The coefficients $\Phi_P$ ($\Phi_G$) multiply vectors that point from a particles current position to the best position that particle (the swarm) has previously visited. $\Psi_{p,i}^\mu$ denotes the best position the particle $p$ has visited up to iteration $i$, whereas $\Xi_i^\mu$ is best position visited by the swarm up to iteration $i$.
 This follows the notation in Ref.~\cite{Bandopadhyay:2023}.
 The velocity update rule is stochastic because the $(r_P)^{\mu}_{p,i}$ and $(r_G)^{\mu}_{p,i}$ are uniformly distributed random numbers in the interval $(0,1)$ that are drawn independently for each particle, for each dimension and for each iteration.
-As discussed in more detail in Ref.~\cite{Bandopadhyay:2023}, the swarm can be made to behave in exploratory manner (i.e.\ better at looking for new peaks) by decreasing $\Phi_G$ and increasing $\Phi_P$ and $\Omega$ or in an exploitative manner (i.e.\ better at climbing existing peaks) with the opposite choices.
-(For a review, see Ref.~\cite{Nickabadi:2011}).
+As discussed in more detail in Ref.~\cite{Bandopadhyay:2023}, the swarm can be made to behave in an exploratory manner (i.e.\ better at looking for new peaks) by decreasing $\Phi_G$ and increasing $\Phi_P$ and $\Omega$ or in an exploitative manner (i.e.\ better at climbing existing peaks) with the opposite choices.
+For a review, see Ref.~\cite{Nickabadi:2011}.

+It was also found to be helpful to enforce a minimum velocity in each parameter, this prevents premature convergence to local maxima.
+This is referred to as velocity clamping.
+At each iteration the velocity calculated in Eq.~\ref{eqn:PSO_velocity_rule} is modified according to

-Equation \ref{eqn:PSO_min_velocity} enforces a minimum velocity in each parameter at each iteration via the clamping parameters $\epsilon^\mu$.
-This allows us to set minimum velocities for all particles which prevents premature convergence to local maxima.
+This enforces a minimum velocity in each parameter at each iteration via the clamping parameters $\epsilon^\mu$.
 The values of the hyper-parameters are determined empirically and are changed throughout the search; the values used here are given in Appendix \ref{app:PSO_params}.